There are many admirable attributes of Canada and Alberta, not the least of which is how we welcome immigrants.

 As the Premier’s office says, Albertans welcome newcomers.
 I was welcomed as a newcomer 36 years ago to this province.

 Federal policies play some part in our predicament.
-However, laying “untenable provincial budget deficits” at the feet of immigrant families seems a stretch.
+However, putting “untenable provincial budget deficits” on the backs of immigrant families is more than a stretch.
 Does identifying immigrants as the problem, make life more welcoming and safer for them or their children?

 Facts Matter